Kontogiorgakis/Amphipolis-Game/README.md

 6. Clicking "End Turn" loads the panels for the next player.

 7. This process repeats until all 16 landslides are filled.

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements for the Amphipolis Game, please submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.

+## License

+This project is licensed under the [MIT License](LICENSE).